What is POP?

 In fact, POP may occur in up to 50% of all women who have had a child (2).
 Surgical repair is a common medical treatment for POP but as research progresses we are learning much more about the role of pelvic floor muscle function and coordination in reducing the symptoms associated with POP (1-6).

 This month, we will focus on the 4 most common types of pelvic organ prolapse and the common symptoms experienced by women.
 We discuss the risk factors that contribute to POP and how physical therapy can be helpful to return you to your desired activities.
 So let’s get started!

-Types of POP: Check out some helpful videos on the AUGS website
+Types of POP: Check out some helpful education on the AUGS website

 Cystocele: A descent of the bladder into the anterior (front or top wall) vagina

 Urethrocele: A descent of the urethra into the vagina